-SC6.1.7.6 Pavements
+SC6.1.7.9 Pavements

-Both flexible and rigid pavements may be used.
+Either flexible rigid or segmented pavements may be used.
 The total required pavement thickness shall be based on:

-- (1) if a flexible pavement-

-- (a) Austroads Pavement Design Manual; or,

-- (b) ARRB Design of new pavements for Light Traffic 95% confidence level.

-- (2) if a rigid pavement-

-- (a) AUSTROADS Pavement Design: A Guide to the Structural Design of Road Pavements

-- (b) Cement & Concrete Association of Australia Technical Notes for Concrete Road Pavements.
+- (1) if a flexible pavement- - (a) Austroads Guide to Pavement Technology; or, - (b) ARRB Design of new pavements for Light Traffic 95% confidence level. - (2) if a rigid pavement- - (a) Austroads Guide to Pavement Technology; - (b) Cement & Concrete Association of Australia Technical Notes for Concrete Road Pavements.

-- (3) if a segmented pavement-

-- (a) the manufacturer's guidelines.

-SC6.1.7.6.2 Materials testing
+SC6.1.7.9.2 Materials testing